edwardjrp/callcenter_manager/README.md

 - Need to add idnumber

-- Need to add addresses
+- <del>Need to add addresses</del>

+- add functionality to the cancel button

+- add clear when address dependencies change